phith0n/collision-webshell/README.md

 00000200
 ```

-Can use it bypass some cached webshell detection.
+Can use it bypass some cached webshell detections.